sarahfossheim/ethicaldesign.guide/submit.md

 pageId: "submit"
 ---

-# How to submit a new resource?
+# How to submit a new resource

 I will regularly update this directory with new resources.
-If you see something that's not here (yet) and should be here, you can do so yourself through GitHub.
-You'll need a GitHub account and limited knowledge of git ([find out how to get started]()), but no programming skills are required.
+If you see something that's not here (yet) and should be here, you can do so yourself through [GitHub](https://github.com/sarahfossheim/ethicaldesign.guide).
+You'll need a GitHub account and limited [knowledge of git](https://guides.github.com/introduction/git-handbook/), but no programming skills are required.

 ## Submission guidelines